 - Board Meeting

 This involves planning meetings that focus on strategic and long-term goals, as well as regular check-ins to prepare for upcoming events.
-The rhythm of business helps make sure there’s time set aside to push the business forward with the necessary actions.
+For all of this to work, running effective meetings becomes critical โ because a poorly run meeting wastes everyone's time, while a well-structured one drives decisions and moves the business forward.
+The rhythm of business helps make sure thereโs time set aside to push the business forward with the necessary actions.

 As a Chief of Staff, or even an Executive Assistant, their job is to cut through the noise and chaos in the back office.